 Even if your end goal is to get a programming job that’s not directly tied to creative coding, I still think that creative coding is a great way to practice the fundamentals of coding, which you can then apply to whatever you want.

-To oversimplify my recommendation, I’d summarize my thoughts like this:
+I’d summarize my thoughts like this:

 If you want to get a job as a backend developer or as an Android developer, then you should start with Processing and then work your way through Java and Java EE, or Google Cloud or Android depending on your goals.

 I listed my recommendations above because I know how confusing this is, but there aren’t any strict rules about any of it.
 In the end, you should use whatever you’re comfortable with or curious about!